 Grilled Lemon Rosemary Chicken, an easy dinner idea with a homemade lemon chicken marinade.
 Plus, tips on how long to grill chicken and uses for any leftover Lemon Rosemary Chicken.
 This grilled chicken is also naturally low carb, whole food, and delicious!

 My family gobbled up this Grilled Lemon Rosemary Chicken in no time!
 I posted the Lemon Rosemary Grilled Chicken Marinade a few days ago, so now I’m following up with more details on how to not only use that marinade, but grilling tips and ways to use any leftover chicken.
+My post on How to Marinate Chicken also has some great info and tips.

 The lemon marinade comes together in just minutes.
 For the marinade you’ll need fresh lemon juice and zest, olive oil, fresh rosemary sprigs, garlic powder, salt, pepper, onion powder, and Dijon mustard.
 Whisk all the ingredients together or shake everything together in a covered mason jar.